xen0vas/UserManager/README.md

 TODO :

-* implement password generator
+* Implement password generator
-* provide application usage from limited users in order to be able to change their passwords (same like passwd)
+* Application usage from low privileged users
-* implement password strength checks
+* Implement password strength checks
-* implement password suggestions
+* Implement password suggestions
-* send an email to the users in case their passwords are about to be expired
+* Send an email to the users in case their passwords are about to be expired

 ------------------